 Rocky Patel Royale Torpedo Cigar: Fit for a Queen, or a pretender to the throne?

 I have taken part in a fair number of cigar tasting events, be they formal or casual.
-When Emily and Gareth, the couple behind Arthur George Cigar Lounge Ltd, asked me to do a live tasting event and cigar review on Instagram, I jumped at the chance.
-I was offered any cigar in their rather extensive portfolio for the event, so I really was spoilt for choice.
-As I was going to be smoking with Emily, I suggested that she choose the cigar rather than me.
+When Emily, a fellow Sister of the Leaf, asked me to do a live tasting event and cigar review on Instagram, I jumped at the chance.
+As she had quite a selection of cigars on hand, and was relatively new to the cigar world, I suggested that she choose the cigar rather than me.
 Her choice was the Rocky Patel Royale Torpedo.

-As Emily talked about the cigar and what she had been tasting in it, I got rather excited to try it myself.
+As we talked about the cigar and what flavours we were likely to get from it, I got rather excited to try the cigar myself.
 I’ve hade a few Rocky Patel cigars over the years, mostly from their Edge and Vintage ranges.
 This was going to be my first from the Royale cigar range.
 The three things that appealed most to me were the vitola, both as a box pressed and torpedo, and the maduro wrapper.

 Unwrapping the cigar I was met by rich aromas of chocolate and cinnamon.
 As I posed for a few pre-smoke photos, these filled the room without really losing any of their close-up potency.
 I chose to straight cut the cigar as I tend to do with this vitola.
 Taking a good long cold draw, the chocolate notes were very prominent with a hint of nuttiness in a supporting role.
 It wasn’t until I lit the cigar that I was able to pin this down as almonds and roasted chestnuts.
 The first draws enticed me to enjoy the cigar.